jillesvangurp/kt-search/README.md

 It may work fine with earlier Elasticsearch versions as well.
 But we don't actively test this and the tests are known to not pass with Elasticsearch 6 due to some changes in the mapping dsl.
 You may be able to work around some of this, however.

 There is an annotation that is used to restrict APIs when needed.
-E.g. `search-after` only works with Elasticsearch currently and has the following annotation:
+E.g. `search-after` only works with Elasticsearch and Opensearch 2 and has the following annotation to indicate that:

 ```kotlin
 @VariantRestriction(SearchEngineVariant.ES7,SearchEngineVariant.ES8)